 ft_annotation_uri specifies the feature type annotation string as a URI which shall be as specified in IETF Internet Standard 66.

 ft_annotation_channel_id indicates the annotation channel index of the specified annotation_channel ID (ac_annotation_channel_id).
 Together with ft_annotation_channel_wps_id, they shall point to the annotation stored in the annotation_channel_data of the specified annotation_channel.
+This indexing provides metadata packet ordering information.

 ft_feature_type_enum indicates a certain type of features of the signal as indicated in the following tables (Table 6-6, Table 6-7, or Table 6-8) for different signal types.